 Every township is associated with a cycle time required to transport forest residue from the township to each of the three potential plant locations, for each of the 26 years in the study period.
-For each plant location and year, the model examines all the townships in the province that have a positive residual volume, and begins the creation of cumulative residual biomass curves starting with the lowest cycle time first.
+For each plant location and year, the model examines all the townships in the province that have a positive residual volume and begins the creation of cumulative residual biomass curves starting with the lowest cycle time first.
 These lists of cycle time and cumulative biomass provide the data for the marginal cycle time curves, which can then be converted marginal cost curves using the hourly rate and payload for forest residue transport trucks.
 Although our model ignores the cost of moving equipment from one block to another, we believe it still provides useful information.

 Each parameter of the model is now discussed in turn.